 Set on the southern tip of Puget Sound, Olympia is right in the heart of the Pacific Northwest ... both in geography and in attitude.
 Interstate 5 offers quick, convenient access to many great Pacific Northwest destinations.

-Seattle, a short hour away, offers sports — NFL football, Major League baseball and NBA basketball.
+Seattle, a short hour away, offers sports — NFL football, Major League baseball and Professional Soccer.
 Not to mention its world-class music, restaurants and shopping!

 About three hours north is Vancouver, British Columbia, Canada — truly an international crossroads.
 Portland, Oregon is two hours south.
 The city’s thriving downtown and historic neighborhoods entice visitors from all over the world!